disputedbug/dataStructure/README.md

 # dataStructure

-Here I am, learing the data structures by programming some simple problems in C++.
+Here I am, learning the data structures by programming some simple problems in C++.